zllovesuki/homebridge-c920-pi/README.md

 ## setup: snapshot

 In the upstream, ffmpeg will take control of the device to snapshot and return a still image.
-However, see caveats below, it takes too long to get a still image.
+However, that will take control of the device and it doesn't work like that.
+Since we are using streaming server, (see caveats below), it takes too long to get a still image.
 Thus, we will have a dedicated ffmpeg process to handle snapshotting for us.

+One advantage of such is that you are easily implement your favorite tools to save periodic images to your favorite storage (Minio, S3, FreeNAS, etc).

 ffmpeg: `ffmpeg -f rtsp -vcodec h264_mmal -i rtsp://127.0.0.1:8555/unicast -vf fps=fps=1/5 -f image2 -update 1 /dev/shm/latest.jpg`